2002–03 Florida Panthers season

 The 2002–03 Florida Panthers season was their tenth season in the National Hockey League (NHL).
-The Panthers failed to qualify for the playoffs for the third consecutive season, but did host the 53rd All-Star Game.
+The Panthers failed to qualify for the playoffs for the third consecutive season for the first time in franchise history, but did host the 53rd All-Star Game.

 Offseason

 Rick Dudley was named the team’s new general manager.

 Regular season

 All-Star Game

 The 53rd National Hockey League All-Star Game was held during the 2002–03 NHL season, and took place at the Office Depot Center in Sunrise, Florida, the home of the Florida Panthers, on February 2, 2003.
 It was the first All-Star Game since the 1997 All-Star Game to use the Eastern Conference – Western Conference format.